AP Top 25: LSU No. 1 ahead of ‘Bama, Ohio St in close vote

 OUT

-— Texas fell out of the rankings for the first time this season after losing its third game, this time to unranked TCU.
+— Texas fell out of the rankings for the first time this season after losing its third game , this time to unranked TCU.
 The Longhorns’ other losses were to LSU and Oklahoma.

 — Iowa State continues its yo-yo season, falling out of the rankings again after losing at home to Oklahoma State.